Friction stir welding: Flow of material

 Early work on the mode of material flow around the tool used inserts of a different alloy, which had a different contrast to the normal material when viewed through a microscope, in an effort to determine where material was moved as the tool passed.

 The data was interpreted as representing a form of in-situ extrusion, where the tool, backing plate and cold base material form the "extrusion chamber", through which the hot, plasticised material is forced.
 In this model the rotation of the tool draws little or no material around the front of the probe; instead, the material parts in front of the pin and passes down either side.
-After the material has passed the probe, the side pressure exerted by the "die" forces the material back together, and consolidation of the join occurs, as the rear of the tool shoulder passes overhead and the large down force forges the material.
+After the material has passed the probe, the side pressure exerted by the "die" forces the material back together, and consolidation of the joint occurs, as the rear of the tool shoulder passes overhead and the large down force forges the material.

 More recently, an alternative theory has been advanced that advocates considerable material movement in certain locations.
 This theory holds that some material does rotate around the probe, for at least one rotation, and it is this material movement that produces the "onion-ring" structure in the stir zone.
 The researchers used a combination of thin copper strip inserts and a "frozen pin" technique, where the tool is rapidly stopped in place.
 They suggested that material motion occurs by two processes: